Kenzō Takada: Fashion career

-Retirement from and subsequent activity in the fashion industry
+Retirement and later activities

 Takada announced his retirement in 1999 to pursue a career in art, leaving Roy Krejberg and Gilles Rosier to handle the design of Kenzo's men's and women's clothing, respectively.
 However, in 2005 he reappeared as a decoration designer presenting Gokan Kobo (五感工房 "workshop of the five senses"), a brand of tableware, home objects, and furniture.
 After a few years off, he wanted to take a new direction, stating "when I stopped working five years ago, I went on vacation, I rested, I traveled.
 And when I decided to work again, I told myself it would be in decoration, more than fashion."
 Additionally, in 2013 Kenzo joined the Asian Couture Federation as the organisation's inaugural Honorary President.
 In 2010 Kenzo's paintings were the subject of a one-man exhibition in Paris titled "Un Certain Style de Vie", A Certain Way of Life".